Board of Directors

 She/Her/Hers

 Aesha Smith is from Florence, SC.
 She graduated from West Florence High School and went on to attend Lander University, where she majored in Business Administration with a focus on Healthcare Administration.
 During her time at Lander, she was an active member of the Black Student Union and gained valuable hands-on experience through her internship at Wesley Commons, a long-term care facility in Greenwood, SC.
 Aesha proudly graduated on May 1st, 2024, and soon after, began her healthcare career at MUSC as a Case Management Assistant.
 This role not only deepened he knowledge of the healthcare field but also taught her a lot about herself.
 It was there she celebrated her 22nd birthday and embraced new challenges that shaped her professional growth.
-Currently she is the Community engagement coordinator for Amedisys home hospice in Florence and it has been a wonderful experience thus far.
 Outside of work, she is a huge movie buff and have a passion for photography, which she enjoys as a creative hobby on the side.

 As a member of the LGBTQ+ community, having an organization like Pee Dee Equality in my hometown of Florence means the world to me.
 Growing up here, I didn’t see many resources or spaces dedicated to supporting and uplifting LGBTQ+ individuals, whether young or old.
 Florence doesn’t have a long history of organizations like this, nor has there always been widespread support readily available for our community.
 That’s why Pee Dee Equality is so important—it provides a safe haven for those who need it most, a place where people can find acceptance, understanding, and a sense of belonging.
 I believe it’s crucial to embrace and uplift those who may feel alone or misunderstood, and I am honored to be a part of such an amazing organization filled with incredible individuals.
 I look forward to seeing all the positive changes Pee Dee Equality will bring to our community and the entire Pee Dee region.